Seattle Public Utilities: Water supply

 The original Cedar River pipeline was made of reinforced wooden pipe "big enough so a small boy could stand upright in it" and carried 22500000 USgal of water a day.
 By 1950, three big mains carried up to 162000000 USgal of water a day.

 To guard against contamination at the source, the city purchased or otherwise gained control of 142 sqmi of land and placed it under the jurisdiction of the Department of Health and Sanitation.
 The city also established an extensive system of reservoirs within city limits.
 By 1919, six reservoirs had a combined capacity of 270000000 USgal.
 In 1950, the city owned "about two-thirds" of the watershed, the federal government "about one-fourth"; the remainder, "around eleven square miles," was owned by private lumber companies.

 Seattle has at times contracted to provide water for entities outside of city limits.
+By 2007, it provided water to 19 municipalities and water districts in King County.

 In recent decades, the Seattle Regional Water System has significantly improved conservation.
 2008 usage was roughly equal to usage in 1960, despite roughly a 35% increase in population over that period.
 From 1990 to 2012 total water usage declined 29%, despite a population increase of 17%.